Paul Althaus: Life

-Paul Althaus, son of the Protestant theologian Adolf Paul Johannes Althaus (1861-1925), studied Protestant theology in Tübingen and Göttingen.
+Paul Althaus, son of the Lutheran theologian Adolf Paul Johannes Althaus (1861-1925), studied Lutheran theology in Tübingen and Göttingen.
 In Tübingen he was especially influenced by Adolf Schlatter.
 In Göttingen his doctorate was supervised by Eduard Stange, and he passed his habilitation there in 1913/'14.
 In the First World War he served as a military chaplain.
 From 1919 Althaus was an ordinary professor in systematic theology at Rostock University.
 In 1925 he took up the chair in systematic and New Testament theology in Erlangen.
 From the summer semester of 1929, he was an honorary member of the Christian student union of Erlangen.
 He exclusively taught systematic theology until 1932, after which he also taught New Testament theology.
 Althaus held the position of university preacher from 1932 to 1964.
 Between 1926 and 1964, he was president of the Luther-Gesellschaft.